freqtrade/freqtrade/docs/data-analysis.md

 print(len(bt_data))
 ```

-This second section loads the historic data and prints the amount of candles in the data.
+This second section loads the historic data and prints the amount of candles in the DataFrame.
+You can also inspect this dataframe by using `bt_data.head()` or `bt_data.tail()`.

 #### Run strategy and analyze results